 I have a friend renting from a landlord in Fayetteville, Tennessee.
 There are numerous issues with the structure including, but not limited to black mold, poor electrical outlets (cannot safely plug in lamps, TV, etc.).
 It is my personal opinion, this are a fire hazard.
 In addition, problems with...
 Read more »

 Yes, architectural work that was actually used to construct a structure on real property is an improvement.
 As such, a Mechanic and Materialman Lien can be filed.
 Hire a competent attorney and be prepared to actually execute upon the Lien, or forget about it.

 Builder wasn't able to build our home.
 We are still under contract with a completion date of May 31, 2018 with developer.
 It is now April 19,2018.
 They still don't have a builder and now they just want to sell us the lot.
-If we bought the lot and had our own builder come in, what the developer is...
+If we bought the lot and had our own builder come in, what the...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.